Learn more about Member Benefits

 CUNA joined a number of other financial services trade associations in sending a letter to Leadership of the House and Senate Appropriation’s Financial Services and General Government Subcommittees to express strong support for the inclusion of language that would transition the structure of the CFPB to a five-person bipartisan commission.

-The NCUA filed a cross-motion for summary judgment and an opposition to the American Bankers Association’s (ABA) motion for summary judgement yesterday in the ABA’s lawsuit against the NCUA.
+The NCUA filed a cross-motion for summary judgment and an opposition to the American Bankers Association’s (ABA) motion for summary judgment yesterday in the ABA’s lawsuit against the NCUA.

 Earlier today CUNA attended the NCUA's June Board Meeting.
 During the meeting, the NCUA adopted a Final Rule on the Statutory Inflation of Civil Money Penalties, adopted a Final Rule on Freedom of Information Act, adopted a Final Rule on Safe Harbor, issued a Proposed Rule on Corporate Credit Unions, approved Request for Comments on the Overhead Transfer Rate Methodology, and received a Board Briefing on the Enterprise Solution Modernization Program.